 We are grateful to the local administration especially the Deputy County Commissioner, the Kajiado South Sub-County, Mr. Wisley Koech for his elaborate discussion on land sub-division issues in the region.
+Our appreciation also to Mr. Lekapusha Kerika, Sub County Administrator, Kajiado South.
 We learnt a lot from the meeting with representatives of ALOCA and for this we are extremely grateful to Samuel Kaanki (Chairman), Joseph Parmuat (Secretary), Sadalla Korinko (Treasurer), John Gisa (Coordinator), and Kimarei Mapewa (Chairman, the Osupuko Conservancy).
 It is hard to mention the names of all the local people who spared their time to meet, interact and share their views concerning the Mbirikani LSP.
 In this regard, we are would like to appreciate the people we met in various areas including Emukutan, Enkanji-Naibor (especially Mr. Luka Lepriro in whose house the meeting was conducted), Inkoisuk (including KAG Church where the meeting was conducted), Inkoroshoni (including KAG Church where the meeting was conducted), Isinet (including KAG Church where the meeting was conducted), Kalesirua, Imbirikani, Olbili (especially Mr. Kitisia Munenke in whose house the meeting was conducted), Olng'osua/Olshilishili (especially Mr. Ole Sayore in whose house the meeting was conducted), and Oltiasika (especially Mr. John Saiperere in whose house the meeting was conducted).
-Many thanks go to Kisimir Saibulu and Mr. David Kiseyia both of the ENRM Associates Ltd for taking the minutes and providing the translation services, respectively, during the stakeholder consultations.
-Tiffany Mwake of the Habitat Planners is appreciated for field and office support
+Many thanks go to Kisimir Saibulu and Mr. David Kisevia both of the ENRM Associates Ltd for taking the minutes and providing the translation services, respectively, during the stakeholder consultations.
+Tiffany Mwake and Eric Mwenda of ENRM Associates (K) Ltd are appreciated for field and office support.